LAST REVISED: JANUARY 3, 2021

 California Privacy Notice

 The CCPA also includes certain exceptions related to certain information in a business-to-business context, information collected about employees, job applicants, and contractors, and public information lawfully obtained from government records.
-You can review Figure Lending LLC’s Gramm-Leach-Bliley Act Privacy Notice Opens a new window., and, if you are a user of Figure Pay, the Figure Pay Gramm-Leach-Bliley Act Privacy Notice Opens a new window., for more information on how we share information here Opens a new window..
+Please also review the Gramm-Leach-Bliley Act Privacy Notice for Figure Technologies, Inc., and its subsidiaries Figure Payments Corporation, Figure Lending LLC, and Figure Securities, Inc. here.
+This notice applies to individuals who obtain financial products or services from us, including those who apply for one of our products or services.
+If you are a user of Figure Pay, this notice is also available in your Figure Pay Application.

 Under the CCPA, “Personal Information” is any information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular California consumer or household.
 This information is referred to in this Notice as “Personal Data.”